EPCCed/eidf-docs/docs/services/gpuservice/training/L6_devspace_adv.md

 project on the K8s cluster with GPU support.
 In this section we will discuss further configuration of DevSpace including

-  - how to use it to manage a local image registry and build custom docker images
+  - How to use it to manage a local image registry and build custom container images.
-  - how to deploy cluster frameworks like dask
+  - How to deploy cluster frameworks like Dask.
-  - how to customise your resource requests

 This project uses a branch of the rapids repository from the last tutorial.
 First clone the repository (to a new folder if necessary) and then `git checkout` the feature branch.